+The Yew genus is distributed across most parts of Europe and Eurasia.
+Its capacity for great age: enriched the Yew plant symbolic value.
 In early times, the darkly glorious yew-tree was probably the only evergreen tree in Britain.
 Both Druids with their belief in reincarnation, and later Christians with their teaching of the resurrection, regarded it as a natural emblem of everlasting life.
-Its capacity for great age: enriched its symbolic value.
-The Yew plant, Taxus baccata , is sometimes used in the treatment of breast and ovarian cancer.
-Yew plant is native to Europe and prefers moist alkaline soils in an open sunny position.
+The Yew plant, Taxus cuspidata andTaxus baccata , are sometimes used in the treatment cancer.
+Yew are native to Europe and Eurasia and prefers moist alkaline soils in an open sunny position.
 Drought and frost resistant.
-An evergreen tree, growing to 20m x 4m.
+An evergreen tree, growing to 40m x 4m.

 Note: all parts of Yew are poisonous to humans and animals if consumed.